BENCH Practical

 If you have access to a computing cluster, you can employ the submit-summary sub-command to batch-submit these jobs for more efficient processing.
 This sub-command uses file-tree to parse the input for all subjects.

-After extracting these rotationally invariant summary measurements for each subject ensuring they're all in the template space you can proceed to run a General Linear Model (GLM) analysis.
+After extracting these rotationally invariant summary measurements for each subject, ensuring they are all in the template space, you can proceed to run a General Linear Model (GLM) analysis.
 This will allow you to calculate the baseline signal, the differences between the two groups, and the covariance of the noise.
-Armed with this information, you're equipped to quantify how the microstructural changes have changed the diffusion data between the groups.
+Armed with this information, you will be ready to quantify how the microstructural changes relate to changes in the diffusion data between the groups.

 To perform a GLM analysis, use the following command: